-Note: By default, the software is set to display the 'Analysis Requirements Summary' and 'Allelic Ladder Analysis Summary' windows if an analysis requirement is not met.
+Note: By default, the software is set to display the 'Analysis Requirements Summary' and the 'Allelic Ladder Analysis Summary' windows if an analysis requirement is not met.
 After analysis is complete, the default setting is to show the 'Analysis Summary' tab.
-If the default settings have been changed, manual troubleshooting may be necessary.
+If these default settings are changed, manual troubleshooting may be necessary.

-- 9. If all analysis requirements are met, the 'Save Project' window will open (Figure 14). - 10.
+- 9. If all analysis requirements are met, the 'Save Project' window will open (Figure 18). - 10.
 Enter the project name. - 11.
 Choose the applicable security group from the drop-down menu, and then select OK.